 You may use this form to track your symptoms and share it with your healthcare team.
 If you have a symptom that can be seen, like swelling or a rash, take a picture.
-Your healthcare team can use the photo to see if the symptom has gotten better or worse over time.
+Your healthcare team can use the photo to see if the symptoms have gotten better or worse over time.

-Date/ Time What symptoms or side effect are you having?
-Rate the side effect 1=mild, 2=medium, 3=severe What made it better?
+Date/ Time What symptoms or side effects are you having?
+Rate the side effect 1=mild 2=medium 3=severe What made it better?
 What made it worse?
 Did you take all medicines as prescribed today?